+44 (0)1865 617860

 At Oxford we have generous funding available that covers living expenses and University and college fees.
-Applicants need to apply by early January each year.
+Applicants need to apply by December each year for a start in the next October.
 Please see our pages 'Study with us'.

 PhD FRCP FRCGP FFPH